 East Penn Speedskating Club

 We are a short track ice speedskating club based in Eastern Pennsylvania with members from Pennsylvania, New Jersey and Delaware who skate for leisure, fitness and competition.
-We cater to a wide range of skaters from ages 4 through 65, and from absolute beginners through Olympic athletes.
+We cater to a wide range of skaters of all ages, and from absolute beginners through Olympic athletes.

 East Penn Speedskating Club was founded in the fall of 1997 by Hence Bollinger, a local businesswoman, cyclist and speedskating enthusiast.
 While reading a local newspaper, Hence discovered a local woman by the name of Leslie Corbett Bader.
 Leslie was a member of the 1988 Olympic Team in long track speedskating.
 Bollinger used her business sense to acquire ice time, safety mats and club skates.
 Combined with the coaching and competition experience of Corbett, a club was born.